 Speech-based technology has evolved dramatically over the last few years with ongoing progress.
 Today’s speech-based technology has become some kind of companion system.
 From a psychological perspective, the ability to speak has been a unique human feature until recently.
 With speech-based technology adopting these principles, human-technology interaction resembles human-human interaction to an increasing extent.
 Consequently, besides the well-established scientific perspectives in the field (data and engineering science, psychology), disciplines, which have established a treasure of knowledge on humans and their “functional principles” are becoming valuable sources of knowledge (e.g. social sciences, humanities).
 The present workshop wants to (1) connect researchers from various scientific fields to (2) collect theoretical and methodological approaches potentially relevant for the analysis and the understanding of speech-based technology and to (3) analyze possible conceptual and methodological overlaps.
 To account for the limited body of literature in this area, the workshop focuses on (4) a written synopsis of the different scientific perspectives on speech-based technology.

 The idea of the present workshop is to widen the perspective on human-technology interaction by bringing together researchers from different scientific areas currently rarely represented in the field.
 The workshop focuses on four main aims:

-Participants are encouraged to submit position papers of about 1-3 pages (including references) using the ACM template.
+Participants are encouraged to submit position papers of about 1-3 pages (including references + an optional 4th page for references) using the ACM template.
 All Position papers have to be uploaded via the easychair system and will be reviewed by the Workshop Committee.